Bahamas

 I didn't take pictures of it (I know - I should have), but I saw lots of damaged property, broken cars and even utility poles with electric wires still lying on the ground.
 A pine forest on the island is forever young as pines don't grow past a certain height - hurricanes mow them like grass.

-When I was preparing for the trip to the Bahamas, I was not impressed much by Freeport itself and its suburb Lucaya which is slightly better of, so I decided to rent a car and hit the road toward Lucayan National Park.
+When I was preparing for the trip to the Bahamas, I was not impressed much by Freeport itself and its suburb Lucaya which is slightly better off, so I decided to rent a car and hit the road toward Lucayan National Park.

-The park is located about 30 minutes drive east from the airport.
+The park is located about 30 30-minute drive east from the airport.
 Grand Bahama Highway, the only highway on the island which connects all cities and villages, was almost empty.
-The biggest challenge for me though was to make sure I drive on the left side of the road even though I had a car with a 'regular' steering wheel located on the left.
-Yes, the Bahamas inherited this old British tradition and has not gotten rid of it after almost 44 years of independence from the British rule.
+The biggest challenge for me though was to make sure I drove on the left side of the road even though I had a car with a 'regular' steering wheel located on the left.
+Yes, the Bahamas inherited this old British tradition and has not gotten rid of it after almost 44 years of independence from British rule.

 The park is conveniently located just off the highway.

-Despite its tiny size (only 40 acres / 16 hectares), Lucayan National Park protects one of the longest known underwater cave systems in the world.
+Despite its tiny size (only 40 acres / 16 hectares), Lucayan National Park protects one of the longest-known underwater cave systems in the world.

-Entrance to one of the caves - Ben's Cave - was naturally created when the limestone roof collapsed.
+The entrance to one of the caves - Ben's Cave - was naturally created when the limestone roof collapsed.

 Rare buffy flower bats call these caves home.

-Fresh water 'sits' on top of salt water.
+Freshwater 'sits' on top of salt water.

 A nice short trail provides a great opportunity to see two caves as well as a pristine forest which only gets shaped by hurricanes.